Visan1/Data-Analytics-Project/README.md

-## **ROLE**:
-As a data analyst working in the marketing analyst team, the team wants to understand how casual riders and annual members use bikes differently.
-Then, we will use these insights to come up with marketing strategies to help with our overall goal.

 ## **Goal**:
 The overall goal is to design a new marketing strategy targeting factors extracted from data insights aimed to convert casual riders into annual members.